 What has happened to one of my favorite Fairy gals, anyway?

-Unfortunately, Duelist Alliance only has Aria the Melodious Diva and Sonata the Melodious Diva for us at the common rarity.
+Duelist Alliance only has Aria the Melodious Diva and Sonata the Melodious Diva for us at the common rarity.
 However, they are decent cards.
 Aria’s effect is actually pretty decent.
 As long as she was Special Summoned, your “Melodious” creatures can’t be targeted by card effects or be destroyed by battle.
 That’s pretty sweet.
-Sonata, of course, is considerably better.
-If you control a Melodious monster already, you can Special Summon her from your hand.
-If she’s been Special Summoned (in any way) your Fairy-type Monsters (all of them!) gain 500 ATK and DEF!
-Wow.
-Talk about the beginnings of a good archetype!
-The problem is, so far, these are all we have.

 Watch out for Mozarta and her Melodious friends.
-They might get fairly good someday!
+They might become a fairly good deck someday!